-America Recycles Day - The District celebrated America Recycles Day at the Columbus/ Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, and propane tanks at no cost.
-During the event, 12 propane tanks, 70 CFC appliances and 272 tires were recycled.
-Thanks to their efforts, all materials were properly disposed of at no cost to Bartholomew County Residents.
-In addition to the Amnesty Day, the Education Coordinator was "catching" people recycling at the Recycling Center and the Landfill on America Recycles Day rewarding recyclers with prizes and thanking them for their recycling efforts.
+- Earth Day The District looked forward to celebrating the 50th anniversary of Earth Day in 2020.
+However, the decision was made to not hold an event due to COVID.
+Instead, the Education Coordinator worked with other solid waste districts across the state to provide virtual programing and outreach on Facebook and other social media during the month of April with a focus on Earth Week, April 19-25. - America Recycles Day The District celebrated America Recycles Day on Saturday, November 14 at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to shred documents and recycle their CFC appliances, tires, and propane tanks at no cost.
+During the event, 6 propane tanks, 27 CFC appliances, and 42 tires were recycled.
+In addition to the Amnesty Day, the Education Coordinator "caught" people recycling at the Recycling Center on Friday, November 13 to thank them for their recycling efforts.